 So when in search of eggs and milk, stay where it’s room temperature and you’ll find both.

 9. The good bread is at the boulangerie.

 While many grocery stores have a bakery section, pop into your local boulangerie for top-notch baguettes.
 The grocery store baguettes are great in a pinch (and trust me, most are better than the ones you’d find in the US) but aren’t usually made from scratch at the store.
 They dough is made elsewhere and then baked at the store and there’s no shame in grocery store bread.

 If you want truly spectacular bread, steer clear of the baguettes you find in the French supermarket and make the trip to an actual bakery.
 Once you’re at the boulangerie, make sure you know how to buy a baguette!

 There you have it, my tips for grocery shopping in France for all your food shopping needs.
 What are grocery stores in France like?
-Watch my live video below where I take you shopping in my local Intermarché, one of my favorite French supermarkets.
+Curious about what to buy at a French grocery store?
+Watch my live video below where I take you food shopping in my local Intermarché, one of the best French supermarket options.